Samuel Austin (soldier): Service with the Whanganui Native Contingent

 Around 300 men of the WNC, including Austin, were involved in Major General Trevor Chute's campaign against the Taranaki tribes and on 30 December, along with other colonial units and elements of the 14th, 18th and 50th Regiments, departed from Whanganui on an expedition into Southern Taranaki.
 On 4 January 1866, the British forces captured Okotuku pā and then three days sought to capture Pūtahi pā.
 During this action, the commander of the WNC, Major Thomas McDonnell, was wounded.
 Despite being under heavy fire, Austin rescued McDonnell and moved him to cover.
 Later in the year, he performed a similar action at Keteonetea, rescuing another wounded soldier; this happened to be Captain William McDonnell, the brother of Major McDonnell.

 The WNC was later involved in a followup campaign in the Taranaki from August to November, led by McDonnell, and the hunt for Kereopa Te Rau, who had murdered the missionary Carl Völkner at Ōpōtiki in March 1865 and who was hiding in the Urewera ranges.
 From June 1868, they were part of further campaigning in the Taranaki, this time against Tītokowaru, a prophet agitating against colonial forces in the area and the following year was dispatched to the East Coast in pursuit of Te Kooti, another prophet who had attacked settlers in the Poverty Bay region.
-Their last major engagement was at Te Porere, where Te Kooti was defeated but escaped.
+Their last major engagement was at the Battle of Te Pōrere, where Te Kooti was defeated but escaped.
 While the WNC returned to Whanganui while Austin briefly was in charge of stores in Auckland before going to Wellington to await clearance to pay the WNC their outstanding wages.
 During this time his wife died in child birth.
 He went to Whanganui to see to the funeral before going back to Wellington, leaving his teenage daughter in charge of the family.
 The funds for wages were eventually released and after organising its distribution to the soldiers of the WNC, he ended his military career.